The ACE Network

 KALW AUDIO ACADEMY / ACE LEARNING CENTER

-The Alpha Parent Center provides parents the space and resources needed to build a powerful community of families, a place to access stability services, opportunities to grow and become leaders, and education regarding the college admission process.
-Classes include English proficiency for Latino and Vietnamese parents; technology skills; high school classes for parents who want to earn their high school degree; leadership programs; how-to classes and guidance regarding the college admission process and student success; and wellness center Zumba classes.
-Alpha Parent Center Facebook and phone app resources provide access to check on events, student grades, housing, jobs, low-cost family counseling, free medical resources, and more.
-The Alpha Parent Center also acts as a coordinating organization for Second Harvest Food Bank that provides fresh food to the Alpha Schools community.
+The Alpha Parent Center provides families in our community access to resources to live a healthy, stable, and secure life, and provide opportunities for families to get involved in their scholars’ education and in their communities.
+Classes include English proficiency for Latino and Vietnamese parents; computer classes; high school classes for parents who want to earn their high school degree; instant translation; family therapy; cultural engagement opportunities; how-to classes and guidance regarding the college admission process and student success.
+Family resources are also available including immigration, housing, mental health, domestic violence and more.
+Alpha Parent Center Facebook and phone app resources provide access to check on events, student grades, housing, jobs, low-cost family counseling, free medical resources, etc. The Alpha Parent Center also acts as a coordinating organization for Second Harvest Food Bank that provides fresh food to the Alpha Schools community.

 Oakland International High School / ACE Learning Center